-And so, you can imagine that there are dozens, if not hundreds of landmarks in Paris!
+And so, you can imagine there are dozens, if not hundreds, of landmarks in Paris!

-In this article, I will give you the names of the most famous landmarks of the French capital, as well as a list by arrondissement.
+In this article, I will give you the names of the most famous landmarks of the French capital and a list by arrondissement.

 What are the 25 most famous landmarks of Paris?